Mensural notation: Note values

 The system of note types used in mensural notation closely corresponds to the modern system.
 The mensural brevis is nominally the ancestor of the modern double whole note (breve); likewise, the semibrevis corresponds to the whole note (semibreve), the minima to the half note (minim), the semiminima to the quarter note (crotchet), and the fusa to the eighth note (quaver).
 Very rarely, mensural notation also used yet smaller subdivisions, such as the semifusa (corresponding to the sixteenth note or semiquaver).
-On the other hand, there were also two larger values, the longa (quadruple whole note or long) and the maxima (or duplex longa, called a large in Britain), which are no longer in regular use today.
+There were also two larger values, the longa (quadruple whole note or long) and the maxima (or duplex longa, called a large in Britain), which are no longer in regular use today.

 Despite these nominal equivalences, each note had a much shorter temporal value than its modern counterpart.
 Between the 14th and 16th centuries, composers repeatedly introduced new note shapes for ever smaller temporal divisions of rhythm, and the older, longer notes were slowed down in proportion.
 The basic metrical relationship of a long to a short beat shifted from longa–breve in the 13th century, to breve–semibreve in the 14th, to semibreve–minim by the end of the 15th, and finally to minim–semiminim (i.e., half and quarter notes, or minim and crotchet) in modern notation.
 Thus, what was originally the shortest of all note values used, the semibreve, has become the longest note used routinely today, the whole note.

 Originally, all notes were written in solid, filled-in form ("black notation").
 In the mid-15th century, scribes began to use hollow note shapes ("white notation"), reserving black shapes only for the smallest note values.
 This change was probably motivated by the change from parchment to paper for the most common writing material, as paper was less suited to holding large dots of ink.

 Rests

 As with the notes, the shapes of the rest symbols in mensural notation are already similar to their modern descendants (with the smaller values being successively introduced in the course of the period of mensural notation).
 The rest symbols of the larger values had a clear visual logic reflecting their time durations, based on the breve rest being a vertical stroke the length of one staff space.
 For the longa rests, a visual distinction was made depending on whether the longa was imperfect (two breves long) or perfect.
 Accordingly, their signs were visually twice or three times the length of a breve rest respectively, while the semibreve rest was half that length.
 Maxima rests, in turn, were groups of two or three longa rests combined.
 If several longa rests followed each other, groups of either two or three of them were written together on the same staff line to indicate whether they were supposed to be grouped into perfect or imperfect maxima units.
+(The modern forms of the maxima and longa rests refer to their use in traditional multimeasure rests.)